Introduction

 Conclusion

-In essence, EP=EPR proposes that the peculiar quantum connection between entangled particles is a manifestation of a hidden connection that extends through spacetime itself, offering a path toward a unified theory of quantum gravity.
+EP=EPR proposes that the peculiar quantum connection between entangled particles manifests a hidden connection that extends through spacetime, offering a path toward a unified theory of quantum gravity.